planetlabs/ol-maps/readme.md

     git push --tags origin master
     npm publish

+Before publishing, the `prepublish` step will run `make`.
+This will create builds in the `dist` directory that are *not* tracked by `git` but that are pushed to the npmjs.org repository for use by consuming packages.

 Note the new version number in `package.json` and use it in packages that depend on this one.